-(b) based upon new information not available during the investigation, the decision is not in accordance with 110 CMR or policies, or is not reasonable.
+(b) based upon new information not available during the response , the decision is not in accordance with 110 CMR or policies, or is not reasonable.

-(3) In any case where the Department changes, via the above Administrative Review process, a decision from "supported" to "unsupported,
+(3) In any case where the Department changes, via the above Administrative Review process, a decision from supported or substantiated concern to "unsupported,

-the Department's Central Registry shall reflect said change, and shall be expunged according to the timetable as if the original decision had been "unsupported".
+the Department's Central Registry shall reflect said change, and shall be expunged according to the timetable as if the original decision had been unsupported.

 Any alleged perpetrator listing on the Central Registry will be automatically eliminated;

-The parents, the mandated reporter who filed the report, if applicable, and any individual identified on the Registry of Alleged Perpetrators as a result of the supported investigation, shall be notified that the supported decision has been unsupported and that any perpetrator listing that resulted from the support decision has been eliminated; and
+The parents, the mandated reporter who filed the report, if applicable, and any individual identified on the Registry of Alleged Perpetrators as a result of the supported response, shall be notified that the supported decision has been unsupported and that any perpetrator listing that resulted from the support decision has been eliminated; and

 The M.G.L. c.
 119, §§ 51A and 51B reports and related case record materials shall be filed with other closed record files.